About the UK Native Seed Hub

-Research commissioned by Kew into the supply of British native seed has revealed a number of issues with the potential to impact on the creation of a coherent and resilient ecological network in the UK.
+Research commissioned by Kew into the supply of British native seed has revealed a number of issues which have the potential to impact on the creation of a coherent and resilient ecological network in the UK.

-The UK Native Seed Hub is our response to these concerns, mobilising Kew’s unique resources and expertise in support of Sir John’s vision of a Britain where 'biodiversity is enhanced and the diversity, functioning and resilience of ecosystems re-established'.
+The UK Native Seed Hub is Kew's response to these concerns, mobilising our unique resources and expertise in support of Sir John’s vision of a Britain where 'biodiversity is enhanced and the diversity, functioning and resilience of ecosystems re-established'.

-We are developing a new trading platform that will enable users to search available collections, register and request seed.
+We have opened our vaults with a UK seed list that will enable users to search our available collections and request seed.
 Seed will be available for bona-fide conservation or restoration use only, in quantities suitable for direct use in small-scale projects.
 For larger projects where we cannot provide seed in sufficient quantities ourselves, bulking up may be done by commercial producers.